 Refer to the eviCore implementation site and select the BCBSNM health plan for the applicable CPT/HCPCS code list and radiation therapy physician worksheets.

-eviCore preauthorization's for outpatient molecular and genomic testing and outpatient radiation therapy can be obtained using one of the following methods:
+eviCore preauthorization’s for the services listed above can be obtained using one of the following methods:

 - The eviCore Healthcare Web Portal is available 24x7.
-After a one-time registration, you are able to initiate a case, check status, review guidelines, view authorizations/eligibility and more.
+After a one-time registration, you can initiate a case, check status, review guidelines, view authorizations/eligibility and more.
 The Web Portal is the quickest, most efficient way to obtain information.

 - Providers can call toll-free at 855-252-1117 between 7 a.m. to 7 p.m. (local time) Monday through Friday.